Kuril Islands dispute: January 2019 talks in Moscow

-The Japanese foreign minister Taro Kono visited Moscow and held talks on the Kuril Islands dispute with Russian foreign minister Sergey Lavrov on January 14, 2019.
+The Japanese foreign minister Taro Kono visited Moscow and held talks on the Kuril Islands dispute with Russian foreign minister Sergey Lavrov on 14 January 2019.
 At the conclusion of their meeting, Lavrov said that they agreed on wanting to increase ties between the two countries but serious differences remained between the Russian and Japanese positions on the issue.
 He also said that Japan must recognize them as sovereign Russian territory as a start.
 In a statement to reporters he had said "Russia's sovereignty over the islands isn't subject to discussion.
 They are part of the territory of the Russian Federation."
-A couple days later on January 16, Lavrov questioned whether or not Japan has accepted the result of World War II.
+A couple days later on 16 January, Lavrov questioned whether or not Japan has accepted the result of World War II.

-A meeting between Vladimir Putin and Shinzō Abe on January 22 also did not bring about breakthrough.
+A meeting between Vladimir Putin and Shinzō Abe on 22 January also did not bring about breakthrough.

 2020 Russia deploys missile systems

 In October 2020, Russia said it planned to deploy an anti-air missile system for military drills on the Kuril Islands.
-On December 1, 2020, Russian Defence Ministry's Zvezda TV station reported that Russia deployed several S-300V4 versions of the S-300VM missile system for combat duty on the disputed island Iturup.
+On 1 December 2020, Russian Defence Ministry's Zvezda TV station reported that Russia deployed several S-300V4 versions of the S-300VM missile system for combat duty on the disputed island Iturup.
 There were already short-range anti-aircraft missiles systems on Iturup.

 2021 Mishustin visit to Iturup Island

-On July 26, 2021, Russian Prime Minister Mikhail Mishustin visited the Iturup Island.
+On 26 July 2021, Russian prime minister Mikhail Mishustin visited the Iturup Island.
 Mishustin said Moscow planned to set up a special economic zone with no customs duties and a reduced set of taxes on the island chain.